-- 8. If a different speed setting is needed, press the lower part of the Trigger, allow the tool to stop, and adjust the Speed Knob. - 9.
-When work is complete, press the lower part of the Trigger to turn the tool off. - 10.
-To prevent accidents, turn off the tool and disconnect its power supply after use. - 11.
+- 8. When work is complete, release the Trigger.
+The Trigger is spring-loaded and will return to the off position automatically. - 9.
+To prevent accidents, turn off the tool and disconnect its power supply after use. - 10.
 Clean, then store the tool indoors out of children's reach.